-I. Overview of Benefits (total for all provisions) - Preferred Option Description Amount Comments - Direct benefits Enhance the protection of policyholders The improvement of the clarity and robustness of the Solvency II framework based on the preferred option would improve the governance and financial robustness of insurance groups.
+I. Overview of Benefits (total for all provisions) - Preferred Option Description Amount Comments Direct benefits Enhance the protection of policyholders The improvement of the clarity and robustness of the Solvency II framework based on the preferred option would improve the governance and financial robustness of insurance groups.
 Through the increase in quality in supervision it would also improve the ability of the supervisors to protect policyholders and beneficiaries both, in group and in cross border supervision.
-On the latter stronger coordination by EIOPA would ensure solutions in case of disagreement between authorities on complex cross- border cases and prevent possible insurer failures with negative effect on the policyholders and beneficiaries.
+On the latter stronger coordination by EIOPA would ensure solutions in case of disagreement between authorities on complex cross-border cases and prevent possible insurer failures with negative effect on the policyholders and beneficiaries.
 Higher consistency of supervision would also contribute to a more harmonised level of policyholder protection. be the main recipients of this benefit.
 Enhanced risk sensitivity The framework would better reflect all risks as it would lead to a clearer and more robust regulatory framework in terms of how to assess capital transferability or how entities from different financial sectors (e.g. banks) or countries (e.g. subsidiaries from third countries) should contribute to group risks. the policyholders would be the main More effective supervision The framework will become clearer and more robust, existing gaps and uncertainties would be removed.
-Due to the stronger focus on cross-border supervision and cooperation between national authorities, the quality of the cross border supervision and the convergence of the supervision of insurance groups would be improved. the policyholders would be the International competitiven ess The preferred option (implying stricter rules governing the supervision of groups headquartered outside Europe) will improve the monitoring of third- country risk exposures for European entities, and more have more focus on capital and financial outflows from the European companies to the wider international part of the group.
-Reducing the risk of regulatory arbitrage could also have a positive impact on international competitiveness. main recipients of this Improved Improved rules on group supervision would incentivise insurance groups to Insurers would be the ability to contribute to optimise their capital allocation and diversify their risks across the different entities of the group, with potentially positive impacts on the ability to - the long-term provide funding in long term and sustainable assets across Europe. financing of the economy Indirect benefits L Positive contribution to financial stability The increased risk sensitivity and of governance aspects through clarifying and strengthening the framework in group supervision would increase the resilience of insurance groups and thus the sector, which might lead to a greater resilience in stressed situations. benefit are citizens Contribution to a more sustainable and resilient European economy The preferred option will contribute to the functioning, and therefore the trust in the internal market and optimise the capital allocation of insurance groups.
-Further integration of the Single Market for insurance services stemming from this option can stimulate the cross-border supply of innovative insurance solutions, including those covering risks related to natural catastrophe, climate change.
-The improved rules on the group supervision would incentivise insurance groups to diversify their risks across the different entities of the group, with potential positive impact on the ability to provide funding in long term and sustainable assets across Europe. businesses would be the main recipients of
+Due to the stronger focus on cross-border supervision and cooperation between national authorities, the quality of the cross border supervision and the convergence of the supervision of insurance groups would be improved. the policyholders would be the International competitiven ess The preferred option (implying stricter rules governing the supervision of groups headquartered outside Europe) will improve the monitoring of third-country risk exposures for European entities, and more have more focus on capital and financial outflows from the European companies to the wider international part of the group.
+Reducing the risk of regulatory arbitrage could also have a positive impact on international competitiveness. main recipients of this benefit.
+Improved ability to contribute to the long-term financing of the economy Improved rules on group supervision would incentivise insurance groups to optimise their capital allocation and diversify their risks across the different entities of the group, with potentially positive impacts on the ability to provide funding in long term and sustainable assets across Europe. main recipients of this Indirect benefits Positive contribution to financial The increased risk sensitivity and of governance aspects through clarifying and strengthening the framework in group supervision would increase the resilience of insurance groups and thus the sector, which might lead to a benefit are citizens stability greater resilience in stressed situations. as well as national governments (less likelihood to involve taxpayer's money to address the consequences of a financial crisis).
+Contribution The preferred option will contribute to the functioning, and therefore the trust Citizens and to a more in the internal market and optimise the capital allocation of insurance groups. businesses would be sustainable Further integration of the Single Market for insurance services stemming the main recipients of and resilient from this option can stimulate the cross-border supply of innovative this benefit.
+European insurance solutions, including those covering risks related to natural economy catastrophe, climate change.
+The improved rules on the group supervision would incentivise insurance groups to diversify their risks across the different entities of the group, with potential positive impact on the ability to provide funding in long term and sustainable assets across Europe.